 Amanda started her training at Macomb Community College earning her associates degree in Physical Therapy, and then later obtained her Massage License from Ananda Massage School in Port Townsend, WA.
 Her career began as a Traveling Therapist, affording the opportunity to work her way across the US in various settings such as Acute Cardio-Pulmonary Recovery, Pediatric and Adult Neuro/Physical Rehabilitation and Outpatient Orthopedic Physical Therapy until she eventually settled in the Seattle area.

-She is passionate about helping others achieve greater mobility with decreased musculoskeletal pain by blending advanced John Barnes Myofascial Release techniques with functional exercise, stretching and postural awareness.
-She enjoys snowboarding, hiking and exercising with her Pet Partner Therapy Dog, Sprite.
+She is passionate about helping others achieve their goals of greater mobility and decreased musculoskeletal pain by blending advanced John Barnes Myofascial Release techniques with functional exercise, stretching and postural awareness.
+She enjoys hot yoga, snowboarding, hiking and exercising with her 4-legged friends.

 To reach Amanda directly, call 425-831-3755.